 On that note, let’s look at some numbers.
 Kinder’s cash from operating activities has actually been pretty steady in the $5,000m range over the past five years.
-On the flip side, the company has also offloaded assets during that time (the net impact of which has lowered its cash generation).
+On the flip side, the company has also offloaded assets during that time, the net impact of which has lowered its cash generation.
 For now I’ll just use the depreciation expense of $2,200m as a very rough guide.
-On that basis, Kinder probably pumps out somewhere in the region of $2,800 in free cash flow.
+On that basis, Kinder probably pumps out somewhere in the region of $2,800m in free cash flow.
 That just about covers the proposed dividend raise, assuming it carries on rolling over its debt.

 Kinder expects to spend around $3,000m on CapEx this year.
 COVID-19 and the Saudi-Russia price war aside, its underlying cash generation is somewhere in the $5,000m per annum region.
 On top of that, growth projects look set to add a few hundred million to that over the next couple of years.
-On that basis it could probably self fund a $1.25 per share annual dividend to common stockholders.
-At the current share price, that would amount to a circa 8.3% yield.
+On that basis, it could probably self fund a $1.25 per share annual dividend to common stockholders.
+That would amount to a circa 8.3% yield based on the current share price.
 Add a few points of growth on top, and that’s probably right about where you’d expect a midstream player to sit.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!